Blog: Life on the Other Side

 Blog: So I was Thinking…

 James M. Metz, MD is a Professor and Chairman of the Department of Radiation Oncology at Penn Medicine.
-He has worked with OncoLink for over 15 years and serves as the Executive Editor of the site.
+He has worked with OncoLink for over 15 years and serves as the Executive Director of the site.
 In his clinical practice, Dr. Metz specializes in the treatment of gastrointestinal malignancies with radiation oncology.
 Dr. Metz has strong opinions about many topics in healthcare, which he frequently shares with his staff.
 We decided a blog would be a great outlet for his musings!
 We hope his views will open the door to discussions about these topics amongst our readers.

 Disclaimer: Views expressed are those of the author or other attributed individual and do not necessarily represent the official opinion of the OncoLink Staff, University of Pennsylvania Health System (Penn Medicine), or the University of Pennsylvania, unless explicitly stated with the authority to do so.